DASPRiD/taxum/packages/docs/src/guide/core-concepts/extensions.md

+---
+description: Setting and tracking state within the request lifecycle.
+---

 # Extensions

 Taxum allows keeping track of state within the request lifecycle through extensions.
 Extensions are typed values on the